Coder-Blue/carbon-news/README.md

 # How to run this?

-- Rename `env.example` to `env`, then adding a PostgreSQL database url like Neon, etc.
+- Rename `.env.example` to `.env`, then adding a PostgreSQL database url like Neon, etc.

 ```env
 DATABASE_URL=